Lost Highway (film): Plot

-Fred and Renee attend a party being thrown by her friend Andy.
-The Mystery Man that Fred dreamed about approaches Fred, claiming to have met him before.
-The man then says he is at Fred's house at that very moment and answers the house phone when Fred calls him.
-Fred learns from Andy that the man is a friend of Dick Laurent.
-Terrified, Fred leaves the party with Renee.
-The next morning, another tape arrives and Fred watches it alone.
-To his horror, it shows him hovering over Renee's dismembered body.
-He is sentenced to death for her murder.
+Fred and Renee attend a party hosted by her friend Andy.
+At the party, Fred encounters a strange, pale man—The Mystery Man—who claims they have met before.
+The man also insists he is currently at Fred's house and demonstrates this by answering Fred's call to his home phone.
+Andy identifies the man as an acquaintance of Dick Laurent.
+Unnerved, Fred leaves the party with Renee.

+The next morning, a new tape arrives, showing Fred standing over Renee's dismembered body.
+Fred is arrested and sentenced to death for her murder.

-While on death row, Fred is plagued by headaches and visions of the Mystery Man and a burning cabin in the desert.
-During a cell check, the prison guard finds that the man in Fred's cell is now Pete Dayton, a young auto mechanic.
-Although Pete is released into the care of his parents, he is followed by two detectives who are trying to uncover more about him.
-The next day, Pete returns to work at the garage where gangster Mr. Eddy asks him to repair his car.
-Mr. Eddy takes Pete for a drive, during which Pete witnesses Mr. Eddy beat down a tailgater.
+On death row, Fred experiences intense headaches and visions of the Mystery Man and a burning cabin in the desert, before being enveloped in light.
+During a cell check, the guards discover that Fred has inexplicably been replaced by Pete Dayton, a young auto mechanic from Van Nuys.
+Pete, seemingly unaware of how he ended up there, is released to his parents but remains under surveillance by detectives.

-The next day, Mr. Eddy returns to the garage with his mistress, Alice Wakefield, and his Cadillac for Pete to repair.
-Later, Alice returns to the garage alone and invites Pete out for dinner.
-When Pete and Alice begin an affair, she fears that Mr. Eddy suspects them, and concocts a scheme to rob her friend Andy and leave town.
-Alice also reveals to Pete that Mr. Eddy is actually an amateur porn producer named Dick Laurent.
-Pete receives a phone call from Mr. Eddy and the Mystery Man, which frightens Pete so much that he decides to go along with Alice's plan.
-Pete ambushes Andy and accidentally kills him, before he notices a photograph depicting Alice and Renee together.
-Later, when the police are at the house investigating Andy's death, Alice is inexplicably missing from the photo.
+Pete returns to work, where his gangster client Mr. Eddy visits for car repairs.
+Mr. Eddy takes Pete on a drive and violently assaults a man for tailgating.
+The next day, Mr. Eddy arrives at the garage with his mistress, Alice Wakefield, who resembles Renee.
+Later that night, Alice returns alone and seduces Pete, initiating an affair.

+Alice grows fearful that Mr. Eddy suspects them and devises a plan to rob Andy and flee town.
+Meanwhile, Pete's girlfriend Sheila discovers the affair and leaves him.
+Later, Pete receives a disturbing call from Mr. Eddy and the Mystery Man, which pushes him to agree to Alice's plan.

+Pete confronts Andy at his house, but Andy dies after falling headfirst into a glass table.
+Pete discovers a photograph of Dick, Andy, Alice, and Renee together, which triggers a nosebleed.
+Disoriented, Pete retreats to the bathroom but finds himself wandering the hallways of a hotel instead.

-Pete and Alice arrive at an empty cabin in the desert and start having sex outside on the sand.
-Alice taunts Pete and enters the cabin while Pete turns back into Fred.
-Fred searches the cabin and finds only the Mystery Man, who tells him that there is no Alice, only Renee, and starts chasing him with a video camera.
-Fred escapes and drives to the Lost Highway Hotel, where he finds Mr. Eddy and Renee having sex.
+Pete and Alice arrive at a remote desert cabin to fence stolen goods.
+During sex outside, Alice taunts Pete, saying, "You'll never have me", before disappearing into the cabin.
+In a flash of light, Pete transforms back into Fred.

+Fred searches the cabin and finds the Mystery Man, who tells him there is no Alice, only Renee.
+The Mystery Man pursues Fred with a video camera, but Fred escapes.

+Fred tracks down Dick Laurent at the Lost Highway Hotel, where Laurent is having sex with Renee.
+After Renee leaves, Fred kidnaps Laurent and takes him to the desert.
+The Mystery Man reappears and hands Fred a knife, which he uses to slit Laurent's throat.
+Laurent, confused, asks what they want.
+The Mystery Man plays a video of a pornographic film Laurent produced, featuring Renee as a participant.
+In cutaways, Renee and Laurent watch the film, aroused.
+Back in the desert, the Mystery Man shoots Laurent with a pistol, whispers something inaudible to Fred, and vanishes, leaving Fred with the gun.

-After Renee leaves, Fred kidnaps Mr. Eddy and slits his throat.
-The Mystery Man shoots Mr. Eddy dead and then whispers something to Fred before he disappears.
-Fred drives to his old house, buzzes the intercom and says, "Dick Laurent is dead."
-When the two detectives drive up to the house, Fred runs back to his car and drives off with the detectives in pursuit.
-He leads the police on a high-speed chase through the desert, begins screaming helplessly amid flashes of light, and then falls silent as headlights trace the darkened highway.
+When police investigate Andy's death, Alice is inexplicably absent from the photograph Pete found.
+Fred drives to his home, buzzes the intercom, and says, "Dick Laurent is dead."
+As detectives arrive, Fred flees and leads police on a frantic chase through the desert.
+Amid flashes of light and distorted screams, Fred's fate dissolves to the darkened highway.